darindeters/DynamicEC2Scaler/README.md

 ## 📝 Customization

 - **Resize Target:** Control the off-hours instance type with the `OffHoursInstanceType` stack parameter (defaults to `t3.medium`).
 - **Schedule:** Default cron expressions target Pacific working hours by converting the desired local times into UTC because `AWS::Events::Rule` does not currently support the `ScheduleExpressionTimezone` property.
-Update the `LambdaScheduleUpTime` and `LambdaScheduleDownTime` parameters to match your timezone or to account for Daylight Saving Time.
+Update the `LambdaScheduleUpTime`, `LambdaScheduleDownTime`, `BusinessHoursScheduleUpTime`, and `BusinessHoursScheduleDownTime` parameters to match your timezone or to account for Daylight Saving Time.
 - **Multiple Schedules:** Use the `ScheduleTagKey` parameter (defaults to `DynamicScalingSchedule`) to choose which tag assigns instances to alternative schedules.
 Deploy additional EventBridge rules that invoke the Lambda with a different `schedule` payload (for example `"schedule": "team-b"`) and tag instances accordingly.
 A tag value of `all` opts an instance into every schedule.
 - **Parallel Operations:** Control how many instances are processed simultaneously with the `ConcurrentInstanceOperations` parameter (defaults to 4).
 The Lambda now uses AWS waiters and polling instead of fixed sleeps, dramatically reducing idle time during stop/modify/start sequences.
 - **Logging:** CloudWatch Log Group is created with 14-day retention.
 Logs show success and error messages per instance.